= Fully recruited

 Entrada Therapeutics is developing an exon 44 skipping therapy (called ENTR-601-44) for people living with Duchenne.
 Its goal is to help the body make a shorter, but still potentially functional dystrophin protein.
 Dystrophin is important because it helps keep muscles strong and stable.
 The ENTR-601-44-201 study (also called ELEVATE-44) is a global, two-part, randomized, double-blind placebo-controlled, Phase 1/2b study evaluating the safety, tolerability and effectiveness of ENTR-601-44 in people living with Duchenne who are amenable to exon 44 skipping. |

-This is a study of the investigational medicine ENTR-601-44 in participants who have Duchenne muscular dystrophy (DMD), a rare genetic condition.
-The researchers want to: Test how safe ENTR-601-44 is, learn about any side effects, and look at the potential positive effects of ENTR-601-44, compared to placebo.
-Placebo looks like the investigational medicine but does not contain any active ingredient.
-In this summary ENTR-601-44 and placebo are both called study treatments.
-The study has 2 parts: Part A: to evaluate if ENTR-601-44 is safe and to determine the best dose of ENTR-601-44 for Part B. Part B: to further evaluate the effect and safety of ENTR-601-44 at the dose determined in Part A. Participants will:
+The study has 2 parts: Part A: to evaluate if ENTR-601-44 is safe and to determine the best dose of ENTR-601-44 for Part B. Part B: to further evaluate the effect and safety of ENTR-601-44 at the dose determined in Part A.

-Participants are allowed to continue receiving their standard of care therapy for DMD during the study, as long as their health remains stable.
-Participants may be eligible to enter an open label extension study (OLE).
-An open label extension study allows participants to continue receiving the study drug, which helps researchers better understand the safety, tolerability and efficacy of ENTR-601-44 over a longer period of time.
-All participants in the open label extension will receive ENTR-601-44. |
+Participants may be eligible to enter an long term extension (LTE) study.
+An LTE study allows participants to continue receiving the study drug, which helps researchers better understand the safety, tolerability and efficacy of ENTR-601-44 over a longer period of time.
+All participants in the LTE will receive ENTR-601-44.

 |